spantos/category-indexer-for-woo/readme.txt

 == Upgrade Notice ==

 = 2.0.0 =
-In version 2.0.0, global meta robots tag and canonical settings were added for categories and subcategories.
-After upgrading to the new version, you need to make settings in the General tab or in the Categories tab to make settings for each category/subcategory separately.
+**IMPORTANT:** After upgrading to version 2.0.0, you MUST configure your settings.
+Go to Category Indexer → General tab to activate global settings for all categories and subcategories, OR go to Category Indexer → Categories tab to activate individual settings for each category/subcategory.
+Your previous settings will need to be reconfigured.

+= 1.0.1 =
+Minor bug fix for plugin uninstallation.